 QUORUM and VOTING.
 A quorum shall be present at a meeting in order for the Council to transact business.
-A quorum of the membership shall consist of a majority of the membership.
-Members must be present to form a quorum and conduct official business.
+A quorum of the membership shall consist of a majority of the voting membership.
+Members must be present, either in-person or virtually, to form a quorum and conduct official business.
 A vacancy on the board does not affect the quorum requirements.
 A simple majority of the Council members present shall provide the deciding vote on any subject brought before the Council.
 The chair or presiding officer shall only vote in the case of a tie vote.

-Any member who anticipates in advance an absence from a regularly scheduled Council meeting should report that possibility to the staff liaison of the Council.
+Any member who anticipates in advance an absence from a regularly scheduled Council meeting should report that possibility to the staff liaison of the Council and the Council officers.